Lightningwave/lightningwave/readme.md

 certifications_in_progress=("HTB CPTS" "OSCP")
 career_objective="Security-Focused Full-Stack Engineer"

 echo "Welcome to my profile.
-Exploring the intersection of Dev and Sec."
+Exploring the intersection of Dev and Sec with a dash of AI."